BuckarooBanzay/mapsync/readme.md

 # Overview

-Snychronized the ingame map with a lua-backend
+Synchronize the ingame map with a lua-backend

 Supported lua-backends:
 * `fs` local filesystem (can be in a world- or mod-folder)